aleos-dev/currency-converter/README.md

     ConversionRateUrlFilter
     ConversionUrlFilter

 Each filter ensures the incoming request data is correctly formatted and validated before it is processed by the servlets.
+They are registered using web.xml, as @WebFilter cannot guarantee the order.

 # Exchange Rates API